Irish Landmarks – Castle Matrix

 This handcrafted, affordable Shamrock pendant is created in Ireland itself, and stamped at the Assay Office at Dublin Castle.
 It’s a versatile piece that can be worn with any outfit.

-2 Responses to “Irish Landmarks – Castle Matrix”
+23 thoughts on “Irish Landmarks – Castle Matrix